 Do not brush your teeth, rinse your mouth, spit or use mouthwash during the first 24 hours after surgery, you will usually be asked to resume brushing your teeth after the first 24 hours, be especially gentle near the site of the wound when brushing and rinse your mouth gently With warm water and salt every two hours and after meals for a week.

-If you smoke, do not do so for at least 72 hours after surgery, and wait longer if possible.
-If you chew tobacco, do not use it for at least a week.
+if I were you smoke Don't do this for at least 72 hours after surgery, and wait longer if possible.
+If you chew tobacco, don't use it for at least a week.
 Using tobacco products after oral surgery can delay healing and increase the risk of complications.

 Sutures may be placed that dissolve within a few weeks or no stitches at all.